youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 5: Using state in Jetpack Compose.md

 }
 ```

 `TodoItemInput` has only one parameter, an event `onItemComplete`.
 When the user completes a `TodoItem` the event will be triggered.
-This pattern of passing a lambda is the main way that you define custom events in compose.
+This pattern of passing a lambda is the com.example.sky.main way that you define custom events in compose.

 Also, update the `TodoScreen` composable to call `TodoItemInput` in the background `TodoItemInputBackground` that's already defined in the project: